 1. Fatigue, where you are totally Exhausted

 Fatigue or feeling tired is a common indication of many problems.
 You may feel tired even when you do not eat properly.
 However, fatigue is strongly linked with hypothyroidism.

 Isn’t depression too common?
 Yes.
-An extended state of sadness aggravates into depression.
-However, when you have no valid reason to explain why you are even sad, it is a sign of an underactive thyroid gland.
+An extended state of sadness aggravates depression.
+However, when you have no valid reason to explain why you are even sad, it signifies an underactive thyroid gland.

 Why?
 Thyroid glands regulate the other hormones in the body.
 Serotonin is a feel-good hormone that is greatly impacted by the underactive thyroid.
 You hardly get the sense of that ‘feeling good’ moment.

-When you eat and you don’t burn the calories, you gain weight.
+When you eat, and you don’t burn the calories, you gain weight.
 Weight gain is a gradual process.
-Yet, it is the name with poor thyroid functions.
+Yet, it is the name for poor thyroid functions.
 Weight gain happens suddenly and for unexpected reasons.

 However, you are likely to gain a lot of weight due to an underactive thyroid gland.
-You may follow a healthy diet and stick to the strict diet regime, eat nutritious food too!
+You may follow a healthy diet, stick to the strict diet regime, and eat nutritious food!

-Hair thinning is the early signs of thyroid problems in women.
-Hair loss or thinning of hair associated with a number of problems.
+Hair thinning is an early sign of thyroid problems in women.
+Hair loss or thinning of hair associated with several problems.
 Poor diet and poor hygiene aggravate hair thinning.